Future perfect simple and future perfect continuous

 We use the future perfect continuous tense for activities that will continue until a point of time and will not be completed.
 It is also normally used with by or other time expressions and future events.

-I'll go home on 20 June.
-By then I'll have been staying at this hotel for a fortnight.
+I'll have been staying at this hotel for a fortnight on the 20th June.

 At six o'clock we'll have been waiting here for three hours.